 - Single-use disposal polystyrene food service ware is not consistent with the County’s goal to reduce materials going into the landfills, therefore the County encourages residents to use reusable food service ware.

-IMPORTANT INFORMATION ABOUT THE NEW LAW
+IMPORTANT INFORMATION ABOUT THE LAW

 - All County of Hawai‘i retail food establishments including supermarkets, stores, restaurants, take-outs, farmer’s markets and other food retailers must comply.